Living With Tick-Borne Infections in WA State

 Support Seshes!

-We are a peer support group who share our lived experiences around many types of disability.
-We strive to promote community health and development by connecting people, ideas, and resources.
+We are a peer-led support group who share our lived experiences around many types of disability.
+We strive to promote individual & community health and development by connecting people, ideas, and resources.

 While here we ask that you remember:

-1. We are a multi-generational and very diverse group.
+(1) We are a multi-generational and diverse group.
 Please be brave enough to ask questions if you don’t understand something.

-2. We are not qualified to diagnose any condition, nor should we suggest you alter any treatments that a medical doctor or psychiatrist prescribes.
+(3) We are not qualified to diagnose any condition, nor will we suggest you alter any treatments that a medical doctor or psychiatrist prescribes.
+Please talk with your doctor before you change anything about taking your medications.

 You can use:

-We usually start with a structured topic for 2 hours, where we can share our stories and the information we’ve learned along the way.
+We usually start with a structured topic where we can share our stories and the information we’ve learned along the way.

 Some people need more time to express themselves.. we are trying to accommodate everyone as much as possible.
-To this end, we are now offering additional time after the main group, an Encore run by Abby (one of our facilitators).
+To this end, we can offer more time with the facilitators where you can talk with us privately.

 Together, let’s make this a safe space with respect and dignity for all.